Achondroplasia in children: Diagnosis

 A child may be diagnosed with achondroplasia as early as the fetal stages of pregnancy.
 Most cases are first identified as early as 26 weeks in the gestational period.
 85% of children born with achondroplasia are born of parents who are average height who are not themselves achondroplastic.
 However, 75% of all cases are the result of de novo, or entirely new, genetic mutations.
 If both parents are diagnosed with achondroplasia, however, there is a higher chance of life-threatening problems.

 Management

-Achondroplastic children require special attention as they grow up and age.
-The home setting for an achondroplastic child should be modified in a way that is fitting for a child with a growth mutation.
-Toys should be considered and altered to fit the needs of the child, or size of the child, such as tricycles and backyard playground equipment.
-Other fixtures in the home should be replaced to attainable heights for the children such as light switches or door knobs.
-Because achondroplastic children tend to have weaker posture, supporting cushions should be considered in use as well as stools for their feet when they are sitting down.

 For an achondroplastic child to develop better, activities such as biking or swimming should be included in their daily schedule.
 Such activities may help with strength in the limbs and posture and will help to avert the problems of thoracolumbar kyphosis and spinal stenosis.
 Other activities, like gymnastics or rough sports should be avoided because they will help with the deteriorating of their back support and posture.
 Achondroplastic children should also be worked with daily on their verbal skills, so as to help them overcome the speech impairments they may likely encounter.

 Prevalence

 Achondroplastic births are completely sporadic and the chances of having another child who is also achondroplastic is not more likely than for anyone else - having an achondroplastic child is entirely situational.
-There are specific ways to raise a child diagnosed with achondroplasia that will be beneficial to their growth and aging.
-Achondroplastic children, to be given better chances, must be raised with greater care than children who are not.